local-minimum/informal-but-limited-dungeon-crawler-jam-assets-2025/rules/rules-ideas.md

 ## Consensus / Discussion Needed
+- Generative AI
+  - (Local) I think we should ban any asset creation with generative AI.
+There should be no need to add assets anyhow, but if we have "slots" open for art, sound fx, or music then I think it should be hand made

 - 3D Meshes - Permitted usage:
     - Should meshes be limited to primitive shapes?
     - For example is it limited to planes, cubes and other similar shapes, or can more complex meshes be used as long as the provided art is used to texture them?
+      - (Local) If we allow it we should have a very limited number of custom shapes one can add
+      - (Local) I think it might be fine to add at least a cube primitive as an allowed 3D art.
+Maybe some other primitive too like sphere and pyramid?

 - Particle systems:
     - Are particle systems allowed, provided that emmiters only use spirtes / billboards of the given art assets?